Summer Undergraduate Research Fund (SURF) Awards

 Please be aware that the final question on the application will ask you to certify that you have prepared your application materials in accordance with University standards for academic integrity.
 Learn more about academic integrity.

-Information for Recommenders
+Information for Faculty Supervisors

-The UConn Summer Undergraduate Research Fund (SURF) supports University of Connecticut full-time undergraduate students who are engaged in summer research or creative projects under the supervision of a University of Connecticut faculty member.
+The UConn Summer Undergraduate Research Fund (SURF) Award program supports University of Connecticut full-time undergraduate students who are engaged in summer research or creative projects under the supervision of a University of Connecticut faculty member.

 The strongest SURF applications are those that are written by the student with the guidance and support of the faculty advisor.
 While the writing of the proposal should be done by the student, the faculty advisor may offer comments and feedback on the research project proposal and references.
 The faculty advisor should also review the applicant’s budget and timeline for feasibility and accuracy.

-Students must include two letters of recommendation from faculty members.
 It is the student’s responsibility to contact these individuals, discuss the final SURF proposal, and secure their willingness to complete and submit the letters of recommendation by the deadline.
 Faculty recommendations will be collected electronically.
 The Information Sheet for Faculty Recommenders lists the topics each recommender should address and outlines the procedure for submitting letters.

 Faculty advisors, please address the following items in your letters of recommendation for SURF applicants: